maninak/eslint-config/README.md

 ### Optional Extra Rules

-This config also provides some optional plugins/rules for extended usages.
+The config also provides some optional plugins/rules for extended usages.

 #### `perfectionist` (sorting)